2024 Prize Winner:

 by Mia Black

 The Ariel Bybee Endowment at the Center for Latter-day Saint Arts is delighted to announce the winner of the 2024 Prize: Music Education.
-Mia Black, a music educator currently living in Utah Valley and with multiple experiences living abroad is developing a curriculum for elementary-aged students through a book, titled American Folk Music.
+Mia Black, a music educator currently living in Utah Valley and with multiple experiences living abroad is developing a curriculum for elementary-aged students through a book, titled American Harmony.

-About American Folk Music
+About American Harmony

 The book will adhere to Kodály music education theory, which suggests that students should learn music through the folk songs of their history and culture.
 Black, in particular, understands both the benefits and challenges of applying this theory to her work.